-Basil Beattie (b.
-West Hartlepool, UK, 1935) attended the Royal Academy schools from 1957 to 1961.
-He lives and works in Mitcham, Surrey.
+Basil Beattie RA (b.
+1935, West Hartlepool, UK) graduated from the Royal Academy schools in 1961 and was elected a member of the Royal Academy of Arts in 2006.
+Beattie lives and works in Mitcham, Surrey.

-At the beginning of his career, Beattie became part of a collective of British artists whose works continued the legacy of Abstract Expressionism.
-At the start of his career, a significant influence on his work was his exposure to the exhibition The New American Painting, shown at the Tate in 1959, displaying a passion for expansive scale, subjectivity and painterliness.
-These elements would persuade and mould the parameters of Beattie’s work in the 1960s and early 70s, but it was not long before he abandoned a purely formal approach and developed his own anxious, edgy form of painting, which has served to distinguish himself from many other artists working at the time.
+Over a sixty-year career, Basil Beattie has remained part of a milieu of British artists whose works continue the legacy of Abstract Expressionism.
+Beattie was a pioneer of a new approach to painting in post-war Britain, having been significantly influenced by The New American Painting show at the Tate in 1959, in particular the works of Mark Rothko and Barnett Newman.
+These formative elements would persuade and mould the parameters of Beattie’s work in the 1960s and early ’70s, but it was not long before he abandoned a purely formal approach and developed his own type of abstract painting, which has served to distinguish himself from many other artists working at the time.

-By the mid-1990s, while form and process, application and material substance of the paint, remained as key principles to Beattie, he began to employ new techniques of drama and subjectivity in order to develop a new form of allusive abstraction.
+By the mid-1990s, while form, process, application and material substance of the paint, remained as key principles to Beattie, he began to employ new techniques of drama and subjectivity in order to develop a new form of abstraction.
 The nature of this development is apparent in the emergence of a series of recurrent motifs in both his small-scale works and his vast canvases: thick painted arcs, linear brushstrokes, cell-like planes, and suggestive shapes.
-As writer and curator Paul Moorhouse writes, ‘often [Beattie’s] motifs appear intriguingly familiar: doors, ladders and towers are implied.
-Other shapes are more elusive, less recognisable.
-But always these elements are so strongly defined, and their presence so convincingly asserted, that the effect is of the protagonists enacting a visual drama”’ (‘Beyond Abstraction: the Art of Basil Beattie’ in Basil Beattie: Taking Steps, Large Works 1986 – 2009 , p.58).
+As writer and curator Paul Moorhouse writes:

-Nowadays, when Beattie talks about his role as a painter, he refers to himself as a 'sort of symbolist', one who alludes to but avoids making direct reference to human form in order to express subjective experiences.
-He considers his successful works to be those which have a kind of potency, hover in space and have a molten quality to the paint (as if it has reached melting point).
+When Beattie talks about his role as a painter, he refers to himself as a 'sort of symbolist', one who alludes to but avoids making direct reference to human form in order to express subjective experiences.
+He considers his successful works to be those which have a kind of potency, hover in space and have a molten quality to the paint, as if it has reached melting point.
 These descriptions serve to highlight a certain elusiveness which Beattie considers to be essential to the making of successful work.
 Although the pictorial elements hold significant and undeniable psychological implications, Beattie's paintings gain further meaning through the masterful way in which he works and manipulates the painted surface.